• HOME

 Eligibility: Students pursuing a Ph.
 D in a stewardship science, including properties of materials under extreme conditions and hydrodynamics, nuclear science, or high energy density physics.

-Funding Amount: Up to 36,000$ yearly stipend, 1,000$ yearly academic allowance, all tuition and fees.
+Funding Amount: Up to $36,000 yearly stipend, $1,000 yearly academic allowance, all tuition and fees.

-WEBSITE MAINTAINED BY LIN PÉREZ
+WEBSITE MAINTAINED BY Ge (Jeff) Pu

-COPYRIGHT (C) 2013 SUNY-ESF GSA
+COPYRIGHT (C) 2015 SUNY-ESF GSA

 CONTENT REFLECTS THE VIEWS OF THE SUNY-ESF GRADUATE STUDENT ASSOCIATION AND ITS MEMBERS